NonProjects/tgbox/docs/protocol.rst

 - The *Box file* splits into two types, — the *Remote* (stored in a *RemoteBox*) and *Local* (metadata of the *Remote* file stored in a *LocalBox*).
 They have a two states, — the *Encrypted* (when ``FileKey`` is not presented) and *Decrypted*;

-- The *Box file* can be shared with multiply users without giving key of the whole *Box*; the Requester will only have an access to requested file, and **nothing** more.
+- The *Box file* can be shared with multiple users without giving key of the whole *Box*; the Requester will only have an access to requested file, and **nothing** more.

 Encryption keys hierarchy
 -------------------------